 Memory Is Creation Without End

-📜 Public art sculpture by Japanese artist Kimio Tsuchiya, installed in 2000. 🔍 Located at the edge of Sydney's Royal Botanic Gardens, it reuses sandstone blocks from historical city structures. # Why Go 🌊 Represents the Tarpeian Way Quarry, acknowledging miners' work. 🌀 Spiral pattern symbolizes the intertwining of past, present, and future. 🏛️ Incorporates relics from demolished landmarks like Pyrmont Bridge. 🏙️ Offers views of the modern Sydney skyline. # Tips 📍 Find it at 4 Macquarie St, Sydney.
+📜 Public art sculpture by Kimio Tsuchiya, installed in 2000. 🔍 Located at the Royal Botanic Gardens, Sydney, on the site of the former Tarpeian Way Quarry.# Why Go🗿 Unique spiral of sandstone blocks🌊 Represents the Tarpeian Way Quarry, acknowledging miners' work.🌀 Spiral pattern symbolizes the intertwining of past, present, and future.🏛️ Incorporates relics from demolished landmarks like Pyrmont Bridge.🏙️ Offers great views of the modern Sydney skyline🚶 Easy access in the city centre📚 Rich historical context of Sydney's past# Tips🅿️ Parking available on Macquarie St.

 We strive for accuracy, but errors may occur.
 Please verify key info.